 Are you using one of the keyword research tools from the above list?
 How has your experience been so far?
 Share your thoughts in the comments!

 Did you find this guide useful?
-Share it with your friends on Facebook, Twitter, and Google Plus!
+Share it with your friends on Facebook, Twitter, and LinkedIn!